arvinsim/caverphone/README.md

 caverphone
 ==========

 A PHP implementation of the Caverphone phonetic algorithm.
-This is a PHP implementation of http://caversham.otago.ac.nz/files/working/ctp150804.pdf.
+See http://caversham.otago.ac.nz/files/working/ctp150804.pdf.